Fall Weekends in New England: 2018

 There are many ghost tour options around, but why not combine the “spookiness” with some culture and haunt the ghosts at historic estates.

-The Ghost Tours at The Mount (writer Edith Wharton’s estate in Lenox, Massachusetts) are hosted on Friday and Saturday nights in October, concluding with Halloween Ghost Tour on October 31 at 8 and 10:30 pm.
+The Ghost Tours at The Mount (writer Edith Wharton’s estate in Lenox, Massachusetts) are hosted on Friday and Saturday nights in October, concluding with Halloween Ghost Tour on October 31.

-Naumkeag, another architectural masterpiece of the Gilded Age in the Massachusetts Berkshires (Stockbridge, MA) with magnificent garden and panoramic views offers its own version of the Haunted House on Saturday October 28.
+Naumkeag, another architectural masterpiece of the Gilded Age in the Massachusetts Berkshires (Stockbridge, MA) with magnificent garden and panoramic views offers its own version of the Spooky Fun during October weekends.

 ROAD TRIPPING IN COASTAL MAINE